Sebasmadridmx/smo_scottish_lidar/README.md

 ### `SmoScottishLidar.prefix_for(phase, type, resolution: nil)`

 Returns the S3 prefix string for a given phase and type.
-Useful if you need to build custom queries.
+Useful for building custom queries against the bucket.

 ```ruby
 SmoScottishLidar.prefix_for("phase-1", "dsm")